reconhub/reconhub.github.io/index.md

-The **R** **E**pidemics **Con**sortium (RECON) is international not-for-profit, **non-governmental organisation** gathering experts in data science, modelling methodology, public health, and software development to create the **next generation of analytics tools** for *informing the response to disease outbreaks, health emergencies and humanitarian crises*, using the [R software](https://www.r-project.org/) and other free, open-source resources.
+The **R** **E**pidemics **Con**sortium (RECON) is international not-for-profit, **non-governmental organisation** gathering experts in data science, modelling methodology, public health, and software development to create the next generation of analytics tools for informing the response to *disease outbreaks*, *health emergencies* and *humanitarian crises*, using the [R software](https://www.r-project.org/) and other free, open-source resources.

 This includes packages specifically designed for handling, visualising, and analysing outbreak data using cutting-edge statistical methods, as well as more